 These easy soft dinner rolls are absolutely holiday worthy.
 Made with pantry staple ingredients like flour, sugar, salt, yeast, milk and butter it doesn’t get any easier.

-Elevate any meal by adding a side of these homemade fresh rolls.
-They are especially perfect paired with our Lentil and Coconut soup, Potato and Sausage soup or a big hearty bowl of our favorite Sweet and Spicy Chili.
+Easily elevate any meal by adding a side of easy soft dinner rolls.
+Paired with our Lentil and Coconut soup, Potato and Sausage soup or a big hearty bowl of our favorite Sweet and Spicy Chili it doesn't get much more perfect.

 In your empty small butter bowl, beat two eggs with a fork while you give the milk mixture another minute to cool.
 You don't want to add eggs too soon or they will cook.
 And there is nothing good about having scrambled egg bits in your dough!